Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 Garaaf decided it was time to be a bit more blunt.
 "I am not.
 I am interested in their survival.
 The Great Father, however, has concern for their souls.
 That’s the purpose of this.
 How do we keep from injuring their souls further?"

-*"Whose* survival, Father Garaaf?"
+"*Whose* survival, Father Garaaf?"
 Gyotin asked.
 "A people are more than just genes and biology.
 The Great Father is entirely right to be concerned for their souls: destroy their heritage, and you destroy *them."*

 "Their heritage is one of self-destruction, and one which is very likely to keep them from their own salvation, to borrow a word."